1 Introduction to Metawidget

 }

 Run the code.
-The section heading is now a JTabbedPane as in Figure 1.9.
+The section heading is now a JTabbedPane:

 Two-column layout with a JTabbedPane

-Again, if you've ever used java.awt.GridBagLayout by hand, you'll appreciate how much easier Metawidget makes all this.
+Again, if you've ever used java.awt.GridBagLayout by hand, you'll appreciate how much easier Metawidget makes it to apply consistent layouts across all screens of your application.

 1.1.8 Controlling Widget Creation